-In the event that you do not have sufficient salary to cover all sacrifice arrangements the priority order for deductions will be as follows; ordinary pension contributions, childcare vouchers.
+In the event that you do not have sufficient salary to cover all sacrifice arrangements the priority order for deductions will be as follows; ordinary pension contributions, additional pension contributions, childcare vouchers.

 I am on a secondment/have been posted abroad/on sick leave/on a sabbatical or on unpaid leave - am I eligible for Pensions+?